lulzsun/Chegg-E-book-to-PDF/README.md

 9. After program claims its complete, the PDF will be located in the directory named after the e-ISBN.

 # Bugs / Issues
+* Repeating books, even though you have different books.
+This is an easy fix but I don't have time for it.
+Use older version.
 * Download halts/freezes.
 If this happens, delays might need to be increased in the settings.
 * Program sometimes does not close out the process completely, which eats up the memory.
 If this happens, end the process with task manager.
 * No sign of progress?
 Your book might possibly not be compatible.
 Certain Chegg eBooks use a different format that will not work with the current method used to snapshot the pages.
 Here are some signs that a book might not be compatible: